magdyamr542/browser-tab-groups/README.md

 # Browser tab groups

 Save and open **links** from the command line with ease.
-A tap group is a collection of links (urls) that belong together.
+A tab group is a collection of links (urls) that belong together.

-Example: `work` tap group would contain links for work. `uni` tap group would contain links for uni etc.
+Example: `work` tab group would contain links for work. `uni` tab group would contain links for uni etc.

 ## Installation

 1. Manually by downloading the binary from the release page
 1. Using go with `go install github.com/magdyamr542/browser-tab-groups@latest  `

 ## Features